- Roxanne Hoch ’15

 Opportunities for students of international affairs and diplomacy include studying abroad, discovering new cultures, enhancing intercultural communication skills, developing foreign language skills and participating in a wide-range of hands-on activities.

 Internship opportunities for students of international affairs and diplomacy include foreign policy assignments, international internships combined with study abroad and The Washington Center Program offering internship assignments in the Washington, D.C. area.

 Students can gain hands-on experience by participating in Model United Nations, international security simulations, international negotiations and policy discussions.

 On-campus events include lectures by guest speakers and networking gatherings.

-Learning Objectives for International Studies
+Learning Objectives for International Affairs and Diplomacy

 - Students will be able to appropriately apply the methodology used in the respective fields.

 - Students will be able to accurately identify the major theories and dominant paradigms used in the study of international relations and foreign policy analysis including realism/neo-realism, liberalism/neo-liberalism, globalist/Marxist, and postmodernism/post-structuralism.

 - Students will be able to identify the major actors in the international system on the macro, mezzo, and micro levels of analysis and their function and interaction in interstate relations.